wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 </tr>
 <tr>
 <td><strong>Stopped by Server</strong></td>
-<td>The Tanzu Observability subscription has ended for the customer.</td>
+<td>The Operations for Applications subscription has ended for the customer.</td>
 </tr>
 <tr>
 <td><strong>Token Expired</strong></td>